rtCamp/Frappe-Manager/docs/deploy/index.md

     A bake builds a **pair**: the app image `local/mybench:<timestamp>-<git sha>` (code, venv, assets) and `local/mybench-nginx:<same tag>`, which is the same tag with `-nginx` on the repo and carries the built bundles for the bench's nginx to serve.
 Only the app image is ever named on the command line; fm derives the second one and the two travel, deploy and prune together.

-3. **Switch onto it.** This is the conversion moment; the deploy pipeline migrates your existing site onto the image (site data and DB carry over):
+2. **Switch onto it.** The deploy pipeline migrates your existing site onto the image (site data and DB carry over):

     ```bash
     fm switch mybench local/mybench:<tag>
     ```

-4. **Every release after that is bake then switch:**
+3. **Every release after that is bake then switch:**

     ```bash
     fm bake mybench --image local/mybench:v2